ministryofjustice/staff-identity-idam-entra-infra/.github/actions/rotate-application-registration-secret/README.md

 ## Outputs

-* new-secret - The newly generated secret for the provided Application Registration
+* secret-value - The newly generated secret for the provided Application Registration
+* secret-id - The ID of the secret generated

 ## Example